spannaa/apkToolkit/README.md

 private.pk8 keys in the 'tools' folder  with your own and then edit line 392 in Apk_Jar_Manager.bat accordingly to reflect the filenames of your keys.

-This tool currently uses apktool_2.2.0.jar.
+The toolkit currently uses apktool_2.2.0.jar.
 To switch to a different apktool_2.0.X.jar version, just copy it into the 'tools' folder and rename it 'apktool.jar'

 The default compression level is '9', The default maximum memory (heap) size is '512mb